tellor-io/frontendBoilerplate/README.md

     <img src="/public/Tellor_TRB.svg" alt="Logo" width="80" height="80">
   </a>

-  <h3 align="center">Frontend Boilerplate</h3>
+  <h2 align="center">Tellor Frontend Boilerplate</h2>

   <p align="center">
     This project is a GitHub template used to quickstart Tellor Frontends.
+To add more features so all Tellor web3 apps can share the functionality, click on 'Request Feature' below and be sure to detail your specs.
     <br />
     <br />
     <a href="https://github.com/tellor-io/frontendBoilerplate/issues">Report Bug</a>